morphism-org/morphism/packages/runtime/README.md

 # @morphism/runtime

-A combination of `io-ts` and `io-ts-types`, exported under the `Runtime` namespace, that acts as an all-in-one input/output validation library.
+A combination of [io-ts](https://github.com/gcanti/io-ts) and [io-ts-types](https://github.com/gcanti/io-ts-types), exported under a namespace called `Runtime`, that acts as an all-in-one input/output validation library.

 <br/>